The Need to Love

 But how does one bring oneself to act in generous ways?

-In other words, as echoed in Mother Teresa's famous quote, it is more important to do small things with great love than to do great things with little love.
+As echoed in Mother Teresa's famous quote, it is more important to do small things with great love than to do great things with little love.

 If you are curious about the effect that the need to love can have on your happiness levels, why not play a "happiness prank" on someone?
 Consider leaving a box of chocolates outside your favorite (and unsuspecting) neighbors' door.
-Or pay for the person standing next in line at the coffee shop.
+Or pay for the person standing in line at the coffee shop.

 Then, share your experiences of perpetrating a simple and random act of generosity with us.